csnider12/High-Powered-Rocketry-RF-simulation-/README.md

 - Simulation results showed attenuation through the aluminum coupler was within acceptable limits at both 401 MHz and 915 MHz.
 - Based on these results, the team proceeded with manufacturing the coupler as designed.
-- **Field validation:** at competition, live testing of the manufactured coupler confirmed the simulation predictions — radio communication from the housed devices was not significantly degraded, and all tracked components maintained signal for the entire duration of flight.
+- **Field validation:** at competition, live testing of the manufactured coupler confirmed the simulation predictions: radio communication from the housed devices was not significantly degraded, and all tracked components maintained signal for the entire duration of flight.

 ## Tools Used